vghessel/APIdex/Readme.md

-API utilizando Python3, Flask e SQLite
+API using Python3, Flask and SQLite